 Boston University School of Management:

 Welcome to Boston University School of Management, in Boston, Suffolk County, Massachusetts.
-At Boston University School of Management, our greatest distinction arises from this fusing of the art, science, and technology of business, a comprehensive approach essential for effective organizational leadership.
-We offer a flexible Bachelor of Science in Business Administration program with ten managerial disciplines as well as Executive Masters in Business Adminisrtration and other postgraduate options.
-If you earn your degree at Boston University School of Management, you’ll benefit from our high rankings—The Financial Times has named BU the # 1 MBA program in the U.S. for alumni career progress, twice in the past four years.
-We take very seriously our responsibility to train and educate leaders who will beneficially impact all those touched by their work.
-We do that through a unique curriculum in the heart of Boston, one of the world’s hubs of entrepreneurship and technical innovation.
+Our greatest distinction arises from a fusing of the art, science, and technology of business, a comprehensive approach essential for effective organizational leadership.
+We offer a flexible Bachelor of Science in Business Administration program with ten managerial disciplines as well as Executive Masters in Business Administration and other postgraduate options.
+If you earn your degree at Boston University School of Management, you’ll benefit from our high rankings—The Financial Times has named BU the # 1 MBA program in the U.S. for alumni career progress.

 Bachelor of Science in Business Administration: